crawljax/crawljax/cli/README.md

 	mvn assembly:assembly

-If you unzip the Jar you can run the crawler using
+If you unzip the zip in the target folder you will find the jar which you can run using:

 	java -jar crawljax-cli-x.y-SNAPSHOT.jar http://yoursite.com